Eva Joseph Goldsheid: Early life and education

-Eva Joseph was on born March 20, 1926 in Halle (Saale), Germany.
+Eva Joseph was on born March 20, 1926, in Halle (Saale), Germany.
 She was from an Orthodox Jewish family in the banking industry, daughter of Ernest David and Rosa (née Stein) Joseph.
 Her father died when she was eleven, and she and her mother fled Germany to escape the Nazis.
 After a brief period in Amsterdam, Joseph and her mother emigrated to New York in 1938, leaving behind everything they owned.
-Eventually her mother became a medical secretary at Columbia University in order to support them.

-Joseph began high school while still in Germany and graduated in 1942 at age 16 after moving to New York.
-In 1944 she began studying at Hunter College and became interested in art.
-Desiring to leave New York, Joseph transferred to the University of New Mexico, in Albuquerque, to study painting.
-While there she met gallerists, curators, and artists including Charles Goldsheid, whom she married in Taos in 1954.

 In 1946, as Joseph became progressively immersed in her work as a painter, she moved to the San Francisco Bay Area.
 She earned two degrees from the University of California, Berkeley (BA 1947; MA 1959).
-She also attended classes at the California School of Fine Arts (San Francisco Art Institute), where she studied with David Park, who influenced her early painting style.
-While at UC Berkeley, Joseph also studied Asian art and named her only daughter Sumi, after the sumi-e style of Japanese painting.
+She also attended classes at the California School of Fine Arts (San Francisco Art Institute).

 Career

-Joseph exhibited in group shows at San Francisco Women Artists, Pacific Art League, Berkeley Art Center, and California State University, Hayward.
-She was a member of the California Society of Printmakers, the Berkeley Art Center Association, and a council member for San Francisco Women Artists.

-Joseph taught art for the Hayward, California, Unified School District (1966–1984) and the Fremont, California, Unified School Adult School (1986–1991).
-After relocating to Southern California in 1991 to be closer to her daughter, she taught art classes at the South Bay Adult School in Manhattan Beach, where she was beloved by many students.
+After moving to Southern California in 1991 to be closer to her daughter, she taught art classes at the South Bay Adult School in Manhattan Beach.